dimroc/blog/_posts/2015-01-08-centralized-logging-of-iphone-with-papertrail.md

     I never did get the Swift version of CocoaLumberjack working alongside the Obj C version of PapertrailLumberjack (there's a nightmare waiting to happen when converting ObjC Macros to Swift) so I'm using the ObjC version with [my own Swift wrapper](https://gist.github.com/dimroc/2aef1b6b1e391f0085d2) as you can see below.

-As Swift and CocoaPods mature, I'm sure PaperTrailLumberjack will just work out of the box.
-Until then, I've got you.
+As Swift and CocoaPods mature, PaperTrailLumberjack will eventually just work out of the box.
+Until then:

 ###Steps: